 Schneider said they had been monitoring him since last year, sending people to L.A. to stay in touch with him.
 They felt good enough about him to try to sign him, but Dallas made a better offer.

 Seattle then tried to trade for Smith last season, but Dallas declined in an apparent spite move.
 The Seahawks apparently made an offer to him again in March, but he had “personal issues” that scuttled that deal.
 Then they got him on their fourth try, signing him April 15.
 He was involved in the Louisiana incident two days later.

 Smith was really a bit of a luxury addition to a Seattle pass rush that already looked strong after Carlos Dunlap and Benson Mayowa re-signed and Kerry Hyder was added.

 Smith had five sacks, 20 pressures and 14 QB hits for Dallas last year.
 And that quartet combined for 24.5 sacks (Dunlap had five in eight games with Seattle).

-The Seahawks reportedly were interested in former Bengals running back Giovani Bernard — with Pete Carroll and Russell Wilson apparently recruiting him before he signed with Tampa Bay.
+The Seahawks reportedly were interested in former Bengals running back Giovani Bernard — with Carroll and Russell Wilson apparently recruiting him before he signed with Tampa Bay.

 Before drafting D’Wayne Eskridge, the Seahawks apparently checked into veteran receivers Sammy Watkins, Willie Snead and Marquise Goodwin.
 Watkins signed with Baltimore and Snead with the Raiders.